TABLE OF CONTENTS

 • Tokenized Pokémon cards are NFTs representing real Pokémon cards stored in secure vaults, enabling digital trading with physical redemption rights.

-• Cards undergo professional grading, secure vault storage, and NFT minting with 1:1 backing ratios maintained through smart contracts.
+• How it works: Cards undergo professional grading, secure vault storage, and NFT minting with 1:1 backing ratios maintained through smart contracts.

 what are tokenized Pokemon cards

 Tokenized Pokémon cards represent a significant development within the real world assets (RWA) sector, transforming how collectors interact with physical trading cards through blockchain technology.
-This emerging market processed over $124.5 million in trading volume during August 2025 alone, marking a 5.5-fold increase from early 2025, while addressing longstanding challenges in traditional collectibles trading.
+This emerging market processed over $124.5 million in trading volume during August 2025 and has continued to grow into 2026.
+A notable competitive shift has also emerged: Courtyard dominated the space through most of 2025, but by June 2026, Collector Crypt had overtaken it in weekly revenue.

-The tokenization of Pokémon cards operates within the broader $21.4 billion trading cards market, offering solutions to issues including authentication challenges, shipping risks, geographical limitations, and liquidity constraints that have historically hindered the efficient trading of physical collectibles.
+The tokenization of Pokémon cards operates within the broader trading cards market, projected to reach $23.5 billion by 2030, offering solutions to issues including authentication challenges, shipping risks, geographical limitations, and liquidity constraints that have historically hindered the efficient trading of physical collectibles.

 Understanding Tokenized Trading Cards